-In order to perform phase-resolved spectral analysis we also required timing properties of the source.
-To obtain the pulse profile of each observation, we extracted the light curves from the same regions and then applied the barycentric correction to them using the standard {\sc barycorr} task.
-We then obtained the spin periods for four \Nu\ observations of 2.762882(2), 2.761549(8), 2.762115(7) and 2.760750(1) s.
-The spin periods and the corresponding uncertainties were obtained from simulation of $10^3$ light curves using the count rates and corresponding errors from the original light curves \citep[see e.g.][and references therein]{2013AstL...39..375B}.
+The pulse phase-resolved spectral analysis also requires determination of the timing properties of the source.
+To obtain the pulse profile of each observation, we extracted the light curves from the same regions and then applied the barycentric correction to them using the standard {\sc barycorr} task (see Sect.~\ref{phase-resolved}).